alirazar10/yt-ad-skipper/README.md

 Once the extension is installed:

-- Visit a YouTube page with an ad before or during a video.
+- Visit YouTube page with an ad before or during a video.
 - After a delay of 5 seconds, the extension will attempt to automatically skip the ad.

 ## Features